-There are seven factors to consider when comparing Hilton’s hotel rewards credit cards:
+There are seven factors to consider when comparing Hilton credit cards in search of the best offer for your particular needs:

 - Minimum credit score required